Madeleine McCann police confirm ‘number of items’ recovered from reservoir search

 The fresh search operation took place at the request of German investigators who believe their prime suspect, convicted sex offender Christian Brueckner, 45, kidnapped and murdered the youngster.

-German authorities have not revealed what triggered the latest search operation, but the prosecutor for the city of Braunschweig, Christian Wolters, said they were acting on the basis of “certain tips”.
+German authorities have not revealed what triggered the latest search operation, but Mr Wolters had said they were acting on the basis of “certain tips”.

-He told German public broadcaster NDR the new information had not come from the suspect and they did not have a confession or “any indication from the suspect of where it would make sense to search”.
+In a short statement today, Mr Wolters said the investigation into 46-year-old suspect Christian Brueckner is expected to continue for a long time.

+He said the co-operation between German, British and Portuguese authorities went “excellently and very constructively”.

 Brueckner is in prison in Germany for the rape of a woman in Praia da Luz in 2005, and is suspected of further rapes and child sexual abuse committed in the area between 2000 and 2017.